FAQs: Subscriptions

 What information does the Globus Usage Transfer Detail file contain?

-The Globus Usage Transfer Detail file is included as part of subscriber usage reporting and provides a record of all Globus transfer task requests made to or from endpoints managed under your subscription.
-It is rich in information and can be used as the foundation for subscriber to create custom usage reports and dashboards.
+The Globus Usage Transfer Detail file is included as part of subscriber usage reporting and provides a record of all Globus transfer task requests made to or from endpoints associated with your subscription.
+It is rich in information and can be used as the foundation for a subscriber to create custom usage reports and dashboards.

 The file is a CSV formatted file, with each row representing a unique transfer request.
 Globus deletion task requests and HTTPS transfer requests are not included in the file.